 Separating the two sessions was more than an ocean: British lawmakers appeared united in their quest for answers, while the U.S. gathering seemed to some members of Congress as an exercise in election-year partisan squabbling, not meaningful oversight.

 On both continents, though, tech’s latest political trial by fire appeared to presage more scrutiny to come.
 European regulators are still demanding that Facebook CEO Mark Zuckerberg testify about his company’s privacy practices.
 And Republicans in the U.S. Congress raised the specter of regulations, subpoenas and boycotts as Democrats insisted there are other areas of the tech industry more worthy of their attention.

 For Facebook, the headaches began Thursday morning in London.
-Lawmakers like Jo Stephens focused some of their questions on the quiz app that fed data about Facebook users and their friends to Cambridge Analytica.
-Stephens specifically pressed Schroepfer on whether Facebook had read and evaluated the terms and conditions for that app, called ThisIsYourDigitalLife, before allowing it on the platform.
+Lawmakers like Jo Stevens focused some of their questions on the quiz app that fed data about Facebook users and their friends to Cambridge Analytica.
+Stevens specifically pressed Schroepfer on whether Facebook had read and evaluated the terms and conditions for that app, called ThisIsYourDigitalLife, before allowing it on the platform.
 Facebook’s executive replied: “We did not read all the terms and conditions.”